diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 3/00 - Passport | Sign Up, Login, Logout.md

   done(null, userDoc._id);
 });

-// deserializeUser: defines how to retrieve the user information from the DB
+// deserializeUser: defines how to retrieve the user information from the session storage
 // (happens automatically on EVERY request once you are LOGGED-IN) passport.deserializeUser((userId, done) => {
   // userId is the result of serializeUser